 This tasty and easy to make chocolate cake has some interesting added flavors, other than the dominant chocolate.
 Continue reading

 Lavender has been used since ancient times for medicinal uses, herbal baths and perfumes.
 However, the flower buds were also used in the kitchen, for both savory and sweet dishes.
 Continue reading

 Cheese cakes are on top of my favorite cakes, but as they take a while to bake and set, and as they are quite heavy and sweet, I end up rarely making them.

 Yet, the crave for the wonderful tangy flavor of baked fresh cheese is always there, so I came up with a fairly quick “fix”, in the form of the following cake.
 Continue reading

-It’s not clear who was the first to add zucchini to chocolate cake, but no doubt it was a wonderful idea, as the zucchini gives the cake a very moist texture and enhances the chocolaty flavor.
+It’s not quite clear who was the first to add zucchini to chocolate cakes, but no doubt it was a wonderful idea, as the zucchini give the cake very moist texture and enhances the chocolaty flavor.
 Continue reading

 Monkey bread is actually not a bread, but a very tasty cake, with many versions.
 It is made by rolling yeast dough balls in butter and sugar, then baking them together as a whole cake.
 The pieces of dough can be pulled apart easily, hence the name.
 Continue reading